zzachjoness/APCS/Ch1-Digital_Information.md

 - The smallest unit of storage
 - A bit stores either a 0 or 1
+- A switch that is on is represented as 0, or "false"
+- A switch that is off is represented as 1, or "true"
 - Anything with two seperate states can store 1 bit
 - In a chip: electric charge = 0/1
 - In a hard drive: spots of North/South magnetism = 0/1